 Children will feel a greater connection to their community through camp activities like singing, dancing or playing sports.
 As a result, kids grow up to value community and may feel more inclined to make a positive impact on the world around them.
 A greater sense of community teaches a child they can make a difference that matters.
 Also, community involvement gives children a sense of belonging.
 Belonging combats loneliness and improves overall well-being for us all.

 The benefits of summer day camp or overnight camp are endless and can last a lifetime.
 Not only will your child return from camp with greater independence and a stronger sense of identity, but they will also have developed new skills, made new friends and created memories they will cherish forever.

 Are you and your child excited to experience the joy of summer camp?
 You don't need to be a member of the YMCA to join a summer camp program, and sign-up is easy.
-To get started, search our summer camp locations to find a camp near you.
-Next, discuss the camp programs with your child and choose the one that excites them the most.
-You'll then be ready for us to answer all your questions and provide you the information you need.
+To get started, search our summer camp locations to find a camp near you, and learn more about steps we're taking to keep your camper safe this summer.